 \section{Abstract}

 We consider quasi-linear, Hamiltonian perturbations of the cubic Schr\"odinger and of the cubic (derivative) Klein-Gordon equations on the $d$ dimensional torus.
-If $\e\ll1$ is the size of the initial datum, we prove that the lifespan of solutions is \emph{strictly} larger than the local existence time $\e^{-2}$.
-More precisely, concerning the Schr\"odinger equation we show that the lifespan is at least of order $O(\varepsilon^{-4})$ while in the Klein-Gordon case, we prove that the solutions exist at least for a time of order $O(\e^{-{8/3}^{+}})$ as soon as $d\geq3$.
-Regarding the Klein-Gordon equation, our result presents novelties also in the case of semi-linear perturbations: we show that the lifespan is at least of order $O(\varepsilon^{-{10/3}^+})$, improving, for cubic non-linearities and $d\geq4$, the general result in \cite{Delort-Tori}, where the time of existence is decreasing with respect to the dimension.
+If $\varepsilon\ll1$ is the size of the initial datum, we prove that the lifespan of solutions is \emph{strictly} larger than the local existence time $\varepsilon^{-2}$.
+More precisely, concerning the Schr\"odinger equation we show that the lifespan is at least of order $O(\varepsilon^{-4})$, in the Klein-Gordon case we prove that the solutions exist at least for a time of order $O(\varepsilon^{-{8/3}^{-}})$ as soon as $d\geq3$.
+Regarding the Klein-Gordon equation, our result presents novelties also in the case of semi-linear perturbations: we show that the lifespan is at least of order $O(\varepsilon^{-{10/3}^{-}})$, improving, for cubic non-linearities and $d\geq4$, the general results in \cite{Delort-Tori, fang}.